jonalvarezz/snowpack-template-tailwind/README.md

 - Autopublish on Github Pages.

 ### Q: How do I enable auto publish to GitHub Pages?

+1. Create a new Snowpack app using the script from the [quick start](#quick-start) section.
+1. Update the value of `homepage` in `package.json`.
+It should like `https://<your-username>.github.io/<your-repo-name>` (no trailing slash).
-1. Once the app is created, push your changes to a new repository.
+1. Push your changes into a new GitHub repository.
-2. You should see an Action running on `https://github.com/<your-username>/<repo-name>/actions`
+1. You should see an Action running on `https://github.com/<your-username>/<repo-name>/actions`
-3. Make sure to [enable GitHub pages for your repo](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) and select the `gh-pages` branch
+1. Make sure to [enable GitHub pages for your repo](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) and select the `gh-pages` branch
+1. Give GH Pages some minutes, your site should be live on `https://<your-username>.github.io/<your-repo-name>`
+1. Enjoy :)

+### Q: How do I disable auto publish to GitHub Pages?

+Remove the `.github/workflows/publish.yml` file.

 ## Available Scripts